Values and Challenges of SCADA Systems for Outside-the-Fence Applications

 In the Industrial Internet of Things (IIoT), SCADA systems are essential for data collection, data fusion and analytics, and automating industrial processes.
 This is particularly true when assets are dispersed and situated in remote locations.
 Adopting SCADA technology for manufacturing plants without making sufficient adaptations for sprawling physical infrastructure will likely result in significant challenges for operators.

-This article reviews the value of SCADA systems for automation and asset monitoring and addresses the key technological and economic challenges associated with SCADA systems in outside-the-fence applications.
+This article reviews the value of SCADA systems for automation and asset monitoring, other SCADA problems and addresses the key technological and economic challenges associated with SCADA systems in outside-the-fence applications.

 The Value of SCADA Systems

 SCADA systems are prime enablers of industrial automation and have been for decades.
 Their usefulness has been proven in manufacturing plants, oil refineries, and other environments where the SCADA host platform is co-located with the physical machinery and processes that it monitors and controls.
 While it’s not unusual that such operators have assets outside of the confines of central facilities and complexes, such remote assets have historically not often been integrated with SCADA systems owning to the technical and logistical difficulties that such integrations traditionally entailed.